-We aim to use our knowledge to improve plant breeding methods to improve future food security.
+We aim to use our knowledge to improve plant breeding methods in order to support future food security.
 Our group is combining populations genetics, cytogenetics, and quantitative genetics, and we are using both computational and wet lab approaches, as well as experiments in controlled environments and field trials.